-If you have followed the advice of part 2, you may have found a few interesting suppliers.
+If you have followed the advice about identifying potential suppliers in part 2, you may have found a few interesting suppliers.
 The next step is to confirm that they told you the truth and that they are reliable.

 Even if you place one-shot orders, you should spend a little time to check if a potential supplier is legitimate.
 You don’t want to fall victim to a scam, do you?

 Screening these suppliers and verifying the last candidate(s)

 How to verify a manufacturer?
 There are three main ways:

 You want to avoid scammers who will run away with your deposit, but also manufacturers who told you lies about their size, trading companies that pretend to own a factory, and so on.

 You can gather some information for free on search engines and on B2B directories, as I detailed in these 2 articles:

 If possible, ask potential suppliers for customer references.
 Ideally, you could talk to one or two such customers on the phone.
 Ask them how long they have been working with that manufacturer, and ask them to identify the supplier’s strengths and weaknesses.

 This is a particularly subtle part of the verification process, for two reasons:

 - Many of these references will be fake.
 Or maybe they did produce for Disney, but 3 years ago and through another factory that subcontracted the job out to them.